Carnide Station

 Carnide station is part of the Blue Line of the Lisbon Metro and is located near the Bairro da Horta Nova neighbourhood of Lisbon.

 History

-The station opened in October 18, 1997, in conjunction with the Pontinha station, and it is located on Avenida Marechal Teixeira Rebelo, close to Avenida dos Condes de Carnide, from which it takes its name.
+The station opened on October 18, 1997, in conjunction with the Pontinha station, and it is located on Avenida Marechal Teixeira Rebelo, close to Avenida dos Condes de Carnide, from which it takes its name.

 The architectural design of the station is by José de Guimarães.